 We were originally looking at the Leitner SuperT bikes which were around $1200 (Dec 19) and the Velectrix Foldaway for $1800 (Dec 19).
 These would take us 8 and 12 years respectively for the investment to pay off based on the above calcs (the reduction of our carbon footprint would be good though!).

-Then we stumbled across the Nishiro Cityhop II.
-These looked awesome, and usually retailed for around $1099.
-Then by chance, we were looking on Boxing Day and they were reduced to $700 with an additional flash sale of a further 10% discount.
-So we ended up with two bikes for $1269 from Mytopia.
+Then we stumbled across the Nishiro Cityhop II from Mytopia.
+These looked awesome, and usually retailed for $1099.
+Then by chance, we were looking on Boxing Day and they were on sale with an additional flash sale of a further 10% discount.

 Total estimated time for the investment to pay for itself: 4 years.
 That’s a lot better than 8 and 12!